Cut Grades Arrive in America

 Fig C-1

 began to trickle into America, they were much more high-tech than the grading labs were.
 When GIA began to encounter H&A diamonds a few things jumped out from the report.
 The diamonds were extremely round, tables were 55-57%, the girdles were medium or thin to medium and polish and symmetry were excellent.
 This kind of consistent cutting was unheard of at the time and cut grading did not exist yet in America.
-A sample of an early H&A GIA report circa 1997 Fig C-1

 These new Japanese imports would become “a game changer” and the US diamond business was about to change forever…